-Andrew Moravcsik is Professor and Director of the European Union Program at Princeton University.
+Andrew Moravcsik is Professor and Director of both the Liechtenstein Institute on Self-Determination and the European Union Program at Princeton University.
 He has authored over 125 scholarly books and articles on European integration, global political economy, human rights and other topics.
 His analytic history of the EU, The Choice for Europe, has been called "the most important work in the field."

 He developed “active citation” (ATI), an increasingly widespread transparency standard for digital qualitative research.
 He served in policy positions as a US government trade negotiator, special assistant to the Deputy Prime Minister of Korea, and press assistant at the European Commission.

 He has published over 150 opinion pieces and policy analyses, and currently serves as Book Review Editor (Europe) at Foreign Affairs.
 His scholarship and commentary on classical music, particularly opera, have appeared in The Financial Times, New York Times and elsewhere, and he conducts scholarly research on the sociology of music.